freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/cplusplus/vector/index.md

 The C++ `vector` is one of the most used containers in C++.
 A container is a data structure that stores a collection of objects that can vary from being ordered(like `vector`!) to unordered(like `set`).
 All C++ containers have a different set of functions that allow you to access an object(s) in that collection, modify and loop over the elements in that data structure.

+Vectors are similar to ArrayLists in Java since you don't have to specify the length of the container.
+Compared to an array where you have to define how large it is, its size depends on its contents.

 `std::vector` is part of the C++ standard library (hence the prefix `std::`) and allows you to store contiguous data of the same data type.
 NOTE: **All objects within a vector must be of the same data type**